 The biggest advantage is growing a few plants in containers is a lot less intimidating to beginning gardeners than trying to plan and care for a large vegetable garden.
 It’s so much easier to care for and maintain a small container garden than a large outdoor area.
 Also, this more portable set up allows you to move your tomato plants around so they can get the sunlight or rain they need.
 With just a little bit of planning and minimal effort, container gardening makes it easy to enjoy delicious fresh tomatoes throughout the growing season.

-You can grow in 5 gallon buckets, in large plastic containers, or even in large flower pots.
+You can garden by growing tomatoes in buckets, in large plastic containers, or even in large flower pots.
 The biggest thing to remember is to ensure there are holes in the bottom for proper drainage.
 You will want a container deep enough to hold a stake for supporting the plants as well.
 Ideally, your container will be at least 10-12 inches deep.

 Japanese Black Trifele

-Although known to be a great container grower, before buying a particular plant, you’ll want to make sure the ones you are considering are the more compact variety.
+Commonly known as a great tomato container gardening plant.
+You’ll want to make sure the ones you are considering are the more compact variety.
 The pear-shaped fruits of the Japanese Black Trifele will develop a deep mahogany color as a sign that it is ripe.
-This beautiful fruit is as visually appealing as it is delicious, so this variety performs double duty as an ornamental.
-As far as flavor goes, expect a sweet and smoky, multi-layered taste.
-For hands-off tomato growing this is a fan favorite thanks to its hardy nature and stunning good looks.
+This beautiful fruit is as visually appealing as it is delicious.
+This variety performs double duty as an ornamental.
+As far as flavor goes, it has a a sweet and smoky, multi-layered taste.
+For hands-off container tomato gardening, this is a fan favorite thanks to its hardy nature and stunning good looks.

 Sungold Cherry Tomato

 The charming Brandywine variety has earned the title of “my favorite tomato” by gardeners everywhere thanks to its delicious flavor.
 In fact, it consistently wins first place in tomato taste tests in the United States and abroad.
 The highly versatile Brandywine tomato is perfect for container growth.
-Be forewarned, however… This particular variety can grow rather large, but a couple of sturdy stakes accompanied by consistent and regular pruning can keep it in line.
-Alternately, you may prefer to place your container along your balcony or deck railing to help support its growth.
+This particular variety can grow rather large, but a couple of sturdy stakes accompanied by consistent and regular pruning can keep it in line.
+You may prefer to place your container along your balcony or deck railing to help support its growth.

-So there you have it, three great varieties of tomatoes to grow in containers.
+So there you have three great varieties to try your hand at tomato container gardening.